microsoft/ignite25-LAB531-accelerate-bi-with-azure-databricks-in-the-era-of-ai/README.md

 In this hands-on lab, you'll build a complete end-to-end data and analytics solution using Azure Databricks and the Microsoft Power BI platform.
 Using the fictional "Wanderbricks" vacation rental marketplace as your business scenario, you'll transform raw booking data into actionable insights through a modern lakehouse architecture.

-You'll create real-time data pipelines with Lakeflow (Databricks' declarative pipeline framework), implement enterprise data governance with Unity Catalog, build AI-powered dashboards using Genie and Lakeview, and integrate with Power BI for business intelligence reporting.
+You'll create real-time data pipelines with Lakeflow (Databricks' declarative pipeline framework), implement enterprise data governance with Unity Catalog, build AI-powered dashboards using Genie and AI/BI Dashboards, and integrate with Power BI for business intelligence reporting.
 By the end of this 90-minute workshop, you'll have deployed a production-ready data platform including automated ETL, semantic layers, natural language query capabilities, and a full-stack web application.

 This beginner-friendly workshop requires no local installation—everything runs in your browser using Azure Databricks serverless compute and SQL warehouses.